Pop Culture Madness!

 Lenny Bruce was arrested for impersonating a priest - not in connection with his comedy, but because he stole priests' clothing by posing as a laundry man and then collected "donations for a leper colony".

-Shigeki Tanaka, a survivor of the atomic bombing in Hiroshima finished first in the 1951 Boston Marathon.
+Shigeki Tanaka, a survivor of the atomic bombing in Hiroshima, finished first in the 1951 Boston Marathon.

-In 1950 and 1951, for $50 you could buy the Gilbert U-238 Atomic Energy Lab.
+In 1950 and 1951, for $50, you could buy the Gilbert U-238 Atomic Energy Lab.
 The toy lab set came complete with four types of uranium ore.

-On July 1, 1951 Mary Reeser, of St Petersburg, Florida, was burned to ashes, a possible victim of the phenomena of SHC (spontaneous human combustion).
+On July 1, 1951, Mary Reeser, of St Petersburg, Florida, was burned to ashes, a possible victim of the phenomena of SHC (spontaneous human combustion).

-The school board of Logan, Utah forced 7th graders to get tattoos of their blood type in case they were injured during a nuclear war.
+The school board of Logan, Utah, forced 7th graders to get tattoos of their blood type in case they were injured during a nuclear war.

-The "world's first porn star" was 16 year old Candy Barr - she starred in a silent porn film called Smart Alec in 1951
+The “world’s first porn star” was 16-year-old Candy Barr – she starred in a silent porn film called Smart Alec in 1951

 A case of mass hallucinations and insanity in a small French village in 1951 may have been caused by a secret CIA LSD experiment called Project Span.

-Between 1951 and 1992, there were a total of 928 announced nuclear tests at Nevada Test Site.
+Between 1951 and 1992, there were 928 announced nuclear tests at the Nevada Test Site.
 Of those, 828 were underground.

 Firsts and the Biggest Christmas Gifts